d-Representation-finite self-injective algebras: Open problems

 Recall that for a $\nu_d$-finite algebra $\L$, every tilting object $T\in\dml$ satisfying $\gldim(\End_{\dml}(T))\le d$ gives rise to an orbital $d$-cluster-tilting subcategory $\U_d(T)$ of $\dml$.
 However, as we shall see below, this construction is not exhaustive in general.
-Therefore, understanding the structure of $d$-clus\-ter-til\-ting subcategories of $\dml$ is an important step towards understanding $d$-representation-finiteness for orbit algebras $\widehat{\L}/\phi$.
+Therefore, understanding the structure of $d$-clus\-ter-til\-ting subcategories of $\dml$ is an important step towards understanding $d$-re\-pre\-sen\-ta\-tion-fin\-ite\-ness for orbit algebras $\widehat{\L}/\phi$.

 \begin{question} Given an algebra $\L$ of finite global dimension, which $d$-cluster-tilting subcategories of $\dml$ are orbital?
-In particular, for which $\L$ and $d$ are all $d$-cluster-tilting subcategories of $\dml$ orbital? \end{question}
+In particular, for which pairs $(\L,d)$ are all $d$-cluster-tilting subcategories of $\dml$ orbital? \end{question}

 The following observation gives a partial answer to Question~\ref{UendT}.

 \begin{prop} Let $\L$ be an iterated tilted algebra.
 Then every $2$-cluster-tilting subcategory of $\dml$ is orbital. \end{prop}